Cu7ious/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 8-for_ls			# Displays the content of the current directory, cuts dashes (if any) 9-to_file_or_not_to_file	# Provides information about a file 10-fizzbuzz			# FizzBuzz on bash
+100-read_and_cut		# Reads the portion of the passwd file, username:uid:path_to_homedir
 ```